-GISAT-1 MISSION • CONTEXT • A IN ISRO GSLV-II rocket will launch the GISAT-1 mission. • ABOUT is ISAT-1 is an Indian earth observation satellite to be launched in geostationary orbit.
-It tasked with continuous observation of Indian sub-continent and quick monitoring of atural hazards and disaster.
-ISAT carries an imaging payload consisting of multi-spectral, multi-resolution from 50 n to 1.5 km. will operate in geostationary orbit above the Southern India region after being aunched from Sriharikota, India. he rocket consists of three stages and four liquid engine strap-on rocket motors that se UDMH and N2O4. ø First Stage: The solid propellant first stage uses Hydroxyl-terminated polybutadiene (HTBP) and has a burn time of around 100 seconds. ٥ It is important to keep in mind that once a solid motor is ignited, there is no shutting it off. Ø Second Stage: Also used by the second stage, Unsymmetrical dimethylhydrazine (UDMH) is the fuel of choice which has been used since the 1950s by many rocket companies, and Nitrogen tetroxide (N2O4) is the oxidizer of choice.

-• Third Stage: Finally, the third stage uses more familiar and frequently used propellants, Liquid Oxygen (LOX) as the oxidizer and Liquid Hydrogen (LH2) as the fuel.

-• Using all the energy from these stages combined, ISRO can launch up to 2500 kg to Geostationary Transfer Orbit (GTO).
+An ISRO GSLV-II rocket will launch the GISAT-1 mission.

+- GISAT-1 is an Indian earth observation satellite to be launched in geostationary orbit.
+It is tasked with continuous observation of Indian sub-continent and quick monitoring of natural hazards and disaster. - GISAT carries an imaging payload consisting of multi-spectral, multi-resolution from 50 m to 1.5 km. - It will operate in geostationary orbit above the Southern India region after being launched from Sriharikota, India. - The rocket consists of three stages and four liquid engine strap-on rocket motors that use UDMH and N2O4. - First Stage: The solid propellant first stage uses Hydroxyl-terminated polybutadiene (HTBP) and has a burn time of around 100 seconds. - It is important to keep in mind that once a solid motor is ignited, there is no shutting it off. - Second Stage: Also used by the second stage, Unsymmetrical dimethylhydrazine (UDMH) is the fuel of choice which has been used since the 1950s by many rocket companies, and Nitrogen tetroxide (N2O4) is the oxidizer of choice. - Third Stage: Finally, the third stage uses more familiar and frequently used propellants, Liquid Oxygen (LOX) as the oxidizer and Liquid Hydrogen (LH2) as the fuel. - Using all the energy from these stages combined, ISRO can launch up to 2500 kg to Geostationary Transfer Orbit (GTO).